-Online Hamiltonian learning~\cite{Gebhart2023} offers a promising strategy for addressing drifts in stochastic qubit parameters through real-time estimation~\cite{Gebhart2023, reuer2023realizing, Arshad2024, Berritta2024a, Park2024, dumoulin2024silicon, vora2024ml, Berritta2024b}, facilitated by modern field-programmable gate array (FPGA) hardware advancements.
-Although various estimation methods~\cite{Kimmel2015, Hurant2024, de2024time} have been proposed to enhance calibration efficiency, no experimental implementation has yet achieved real-time adaptive estimation in a resonantly driven qubit.
+Online Hamiltonian learning~\cite{Gebhart2023} offers a promising strategy for addressing drifts in stochastic qubit parameters through real-time estimation~\cite{Gebhart2023, reuer2023realizing, Arshad2024, Berritta2024a,dumoulin2024silicon, vora2024ml, Berritta2024b, Park2025}, facilitated by modern field-programmable gate array (FPGA) hardware advancements.
+Although various estimation methods~\cite{Kimmel2015,mcmichael2022, Hurant2024, de2024time} have been proposed to enhance calibration efficiency, no experimental implementation has yet achieved real-time adaptive estimation in a resonantly driven qubit with a parametrized probability distribution.
 This work fills the gap by the experimental demonstration of a real-time Bayesian estimation approach applied to a superconducting qubit.

 To demonstrate the adaptive and efficient calibration protocol, we employ a flux-tunable transmon qubit~\cite{Krantz2019, Blais2021}.
 Transmons are largely insensitive to charge noise by design.
 The tunable qubit frequency is controlled by a magnetic field and it is susceptible to random flux variations, known as flux noise.
 Typically, flux-tunable transmons are thus operated at bias points (sweet spots) that are first-order insensitive to small flux changes.
 However, operating them away from these bias points may be necessary to reduce frequency crowding in large qubit arrays~\cite{hertzberg2021laser, berke2022transmon} or minimize coupling to two-level fluctuators.
 To maintain high-fidelity operation despite the increased sensitivity to flux noise, one may use real-time frequency estimation and stabilization~\cite{Vepsaelaeinen2022}.